bibleexchange/courses/poetry/en/407_ecclesiastes_chapter-8.md

 9) What is not a wise thing to say?
 (10)
    - Why were the former days better than these?

-10) What two things had Solomon seen in the days of his vanity?
+10) What two things had Qoholet seen in the days of his vanity?
 (15)
    - A just man perishing in his righteousness
    - A wicked man prolonging life in his wickedness

-11) Against what does Solomon caution?
+11) Against what does Qoholet caution?
 (16-18)
    - Extremism in being righteous and wise, and in being wicked and foolish

 12) What should one not take to heart?
 (21-22)